-All types of chocolate are great and it comes down to personal taste.
-I typically use 70% cocoa dark chocolate (which is a bittersweet dark chocolate) because it has a good intense chocolate flavour, it’s not as sweet as milk chocolate and I don’t need to hunt down a gourmet store to find it because it’s sold at supermarkets.
+All types of chocolate can be used for chocolate mousse but I like using 70% cocoa dark chocolate (which is a bittersweet dark chocolate) because it has a good intense chocolate flavour, it’s not as sweet as milk chocolate and I don’t need to hunt down a gourmet store to find it because it’s sold at supermarkets.

 The path to light and fluffy Chocolate Mousse involves just a few key steps:

-- Beat egg whites and cream until firm;
+- Beat egg whites and sugar until foamy;

-- Fold the ingredients into each other.
+- Fold egg whites into chocolate mixture.
 Don’t beat furiously – that’s the sure fire way to a pot of liquid chocolate!